A Message from the Executive Director

 Deriving its name from its original location—a former bridal shop on South Street—Painted Bride Art Center began as an effort to challenge modern assumptions about art and give every artist the platform they deserved.
 Today, the Bride is an innovative, internationally-lauded arts institution that remains strongly rooted in its mission and the needs of Philadelphia’s creative communities.

-We value artists, schools, organizations and businesses that we partner with to create opportunities for creative expression and further the impact of artists and their work.
-We value relationships that are equitable and respectful.
+We value the schools, organizations and businesses that artists partner with to create opportunities for creative expression.

 Ars Nova Workshop www.arsnovaworkshop.com